List of The Shield characters: Ray Carlson

 A police officer from the Farmington station, who appeared to make immature jokes, and was usually accompanied by his equally childish partner, Officer Paul Jackson (Frank Grillo).
 After a transvestite bit Danny Sofer and there was concern she could have contracted HIV from it, Carlson and Jackson helped Officer Julien Lowe orchestrate a "blanket party" beating of the transvestite.
-When Julien was outed as a homosexual by his former lover Tomas, Carlson and Jackson put up posters ridiculing him.
+When Julien was nearly outed as a homosexual by his former lover Tomas, Carlson and Jackson put up posters ridiculing him.
 The harassment results in their being fired from the department.

 Angry over their dismissal, Carlson and Jackson ambush and beat Julian, assisted by several accomplices.
 When Julien recovers from the attack, he assaults Carlson and breaks his arm.

 Carlson returned in the seventh season as a private security specialist whom Vic hires to watch over his family.
 He seems to be significantly more mature and responsible.